The Still Point Colloquy

 PUBLIC RECEPTION WITH PHILIPPE ROUAULT, GREAT-GRANDSON OF ARTIST GEORGES ROUAULT

-Still Point presents Seeing in the Darkness, an exhibition including works by French artist Georges Rouault (1871–1958) from his Miserere series, etchings from his Fleurs du Mal I series, color aquatint works from The Passion and Fleurs du Mal III series and other intaglio prints.
+Seeing in the Darkness includes works by French artist Georges Rouault (1871–1958) from his Miserere series, etchings from his Fleurs du Mal I series, color aquatint works from The Passion and Fleurs du Mal III series and other intaglio prints.

 Rouault’s works often portray the human devastation and spiritual longing felt in Europe during World War I and leading up to World War II.
 The graphic art in this exhibition, done at the height of the artist’s career, shows how deeply the artist identified with peoples’ sufferings and, indeed, saw within this darkness something with which to grapple.